microsoft/azuredevopslabs/labs/vstsextend/parasoft/readme.md

 ## Using the Parasoft Deploy/Destroy Tasks in a Real Workflow

-In this tutorial, we’ve executed the Deploy and Destroy Parasoft tasks during separate release executions.
+In this tutorial, we have executed the Deploy and Destroy Parasoft tasks during separate release executions.
 This made it possible for the user to manually go into Parabank and witness the change in behavior after we deployed a certain virtual environment.

 In a real use case, it’s likely that a Deploy task would be utilized to create an appropriate environment for an automated test to execute.
 We’d